 Why should you hike Ancient Cedars?

-Black Tusk is the amazing pinnacle of volcanic rock visible for hundreds of kilometres and located near the centre of Garibaldi Park.
+Black Tusk is the amazing pinnacle of volcanic rock visible for hundreds of kilometres and located near the centre of .
 Black Tusk, along with the Chief in Squamish are the most astoundingly noticeable peaks in the Garibaldi Range.
 170,000 years ago the Black Tusk was created when a lava dome formed within a million year old, volcanic cinder cone.
 The cinder cone is crumbling away, revealing the starkly black, hardened lava dome within.
 Looking at the Black Tusk from a distance, two things seem incredible.
 First, that such an unusual thing formed, and second that there is a trail that takes you to its peak.
 With a little sketchy and dangerous, though non technical climbing, you can get to the top of Black Tusk.
-It is a fairly long dayhike as you cover 30k on the roundtrip hike.
-There are three very nice campgrounds in the area allowing for a beautiful, multi-day hiking trip to the area.
-Helm Creek one one side of Black Tusk and Taylor Meadows and Garibaldi Lake campgrounds on the other side provide dozens of beautiful places to put up a tent.
+It is a fairly long dayhike as you cover 27k on the roundtrip hike.
 The final ascent of Black Tusk is a bit scary and dangerous so be prepared.
 You have to climb a narrow, steep and crumbly chute up about 10 metres to reach the top.
 Quite a few people don't climb this last part and instead just take in the extraordinary views from the base.
-Either way, Black Tusk is unquestionably one of the best of the best hikes in the Whistler area and in Garibaldi Park.
+Either way, Black Tusk is unquestionably one of the best of the best hikes in the Whistler area and in Garibaldi Provincial Park.

 Hiking to the top of Black Tusk is certainly one of the most extraordinary and memorable hikes around Whistler.
-It is a tremendous hiking workout as you gain 1735 metres in the 15k from trailhead to summit.
+It is a tremendous hiking workout as you gain 1735 metres in the 13.5k from the Rubble Creek trailhead to summit.
 It is an exhilarating hike as the last summit chute requires some courage and daring.

 Brandywine Falls is one of the must see sights on the way to or from Whistler.
 The falls drop from a 66 metre, unnaturally abrupt cliff to the valley below.
-It is such a popular and beautiful sight that it is a Provincial Park complete with a large and elaborate viewing platform directly opposite the falls.
+It is such a popular and beautiful sight that it is a Provincial Park, complete with a large and elaborate viewing platform directly opposite the falls.
 Located just 20 minutes south of Whistler, Brandywine Falls Provincial Park is just off of the Sea to Sky Highway.
 If driving from Vancouver, keep your eyes out for the Brandywine Falls sign on your right about 25 minutes north of Squamish.
 The parking lot is immediately off the highway and the short 1 kilometre trail takes you over then alongside the Cheakamus River to the viewing area.
 The only facilities in the park are pit toilets and picnic tables and there is no charge for hiking or for parking your vehicle in the park.
 The gate off of the highway is locked at night and in the winter so at these times you simply park at the edge of the highway and hike past the gate.
-In the winter you often see people strapping on snowshoes for the short trek to the falls in the snow.
 Brandywine Falls Provincial Park is attached to the wonderful Sea to Sky Trail which runs between and beyond Whistler and Squamish.

 Why should you hike to Brandywine Falls?